 A patient refuses care from a male nurse because he suspects that this nurse is LGBTQ+.
-A nurse makes derogatory remarks towards a gender fluid patient when they are uncomfortable with identifying their sex for some paperwork.
-A doctor attempts to refuse care to someone simply because she walked in holding hands with her girlfriend.
+A nurse makes derogatory remarks towards a gender-fluid patient when they report discomfort identifying their sex on their paperwork.
+A doctor refuses to care for someone because she walked in holding hands with her girlfriend.

 Scenarios like these can happen in any industry, but they are especially unacceptable within the healthcare industry tasked with healing and enhancing wellness.
 Properly managing them requires de-escalating the situation professionally and educating the involved parties to prevent repeat performances.
 To approach such conversations necessitates knowledge and the courage to speak up when you witness discrimination.
 Below is a short compilation of tips and ideas that nurses can follow to improve the environment at their hospital for their colleagues and patients.